natalieagus/50002/docs/Labs/lab2.md

 In **Verilog/SystemVerilog**, you index the module instances themselves, so you can write `module_name[index].port`.

-## Checkoff (1%)
+## Checkoff

+### Demo on Simulator (1%)

-Demonstrate to your TA that your 4-bit RCA, 4-to-1 MUX, and 2-to-4 Decoder works.
+Demonstrate to your TA that your 4-bit RCA, 4-to-1 MUX, and 2-to-4 Decoder works on the simulator.

 You can choose to use any LEDs/switches on the IO Shield.

+### QnA Protocol

 During the checkoff, the TA will ask **at most two questions** about the code that you personally wrote.
 You have **one attempt per question**.

 * If you answer the first question correctly, no second question will be asked.
 * If you answer the first question incorrectly, you will be given exactly **one more question**.

 Grading is therefore **binary**: 1% if you answer at least one correctly, 0% if you answer both incorrectly.
+This applies to ALL checkoffs in the future labs as well.

 {:.highlight}
 **Schedule** a checkoff with your TA anytime before the end of next week's lab as a 1D group.
-The checkoff is graded **individually** but to aid logistics and to ensure everyone in the group is on the same page, you are required to attend the checkoff together as a 1D group.
+The checkoff is graded **individually** but to aid logistics and to ensure everyone in the group is on the same page, you are **required** to **attend** the checkoff together as a 1D group.
+It will take about 15 minutes in total for the whole group to clear a checkoff on average.

 ## Summary